 - A Resume of extracurricular activities, volunteer work, employment, awards and leadership roles may also be uploaded.

 Notification of Awards

-- Recipients of each scholarship will be notified by Charlotte Community Foundation by the beginning of May.
-If a student has not been notified, it means he/she was not awarded a scholarship this year.
+- Recipients of each scholarship will be notified by Charlotte Community Foundation by the end of March.

-- Payments are mailed directly to the school’s financial aid office before the beginning of each school year.
+- Payments are mailed directly to the school’s financial aid office once the Charlotte Community Foundation receives an invoice.
 Checks are made payable to the school and not to the individual recipient.

 - It is the student’s responsibility to inform the school of a scholarship award.